- Garage doors are typically among the heaviest moving objects in the home and are held under high tension.

 - a warning label attached to the wall in the vicinity of the wall control button, and;

-- a tension warning label, attached to garage door’s bottom bracket.
+- a tension warning label, attached to the garage door’s bottom bracket.

 - brackets and roller shafts.